MetaMorphic-Digital/torgeternity/DEVELOPMENT.md

 1. run `npm ci` in the terminal/command Line of the project
 1. run `npm run build` in the terminal/command Line of the project (make packs from yml)

+#### Optionally set up Intellisense for VSCode

+This requires you to have `Developer Mode` enabled in Windows 11 (in Settings -> System -> Advanced) to run the createSymlinks script.

+1. copy `example-foundry-config.yaml` to `foundry-config.yaml`
+2. change the path inside the file to where your Foundry server is installed on your local machine.
+3. run `npm run createSymlinks` in ther terminal/command Line of the project

 ### commit data

 1. run `npm run extract` in the terminal/command Line of the project (make yml from packs)